prithwi/2013_SDM_ILI/README.md

     * write descriptions for each model, 1 in each subsection

 4. **Ensembling approaches**
    1. Data level fusion (Prithwish)
         * talk about MI filtering etc.

-   2. model level fusion (Pejman)
+   2. Model level fusion (Pejman)
         * sequential ensembling
         * simultaneous ensembling
    3. Sensor fusion approach (Prithwish)
         * Prithwish will dig out some papers

 5. **Forecasting a moving target**

    1. Include Pejman's preliminary analysis here.
 Revise the PAHO value itself.
    2. Assigning variance to PAHO data and using them in the models.
+Use ``N_muetras``
-Use N_muetras (sample size correction).
+     (sample size correction).
 Put a simple threshold?
-Use confidence-based nearest neighbor matching.
+Use confidence-based nearest
+      neighbor matching.
 Use this other information to revise the prediction.

 6. **Experimental results**